-Kenya's COVID-19 Cases Rise to 184 as Five More Test Positive
+Kenya's COVID-19 Cases Rise to 184 As Five More Test Positive

 Three of the five cases were recorded in Nairobi and the others in Mombasa, he said, adding only one of the patients had been in quarantine.

-Regarding quarantine facilities, the government said it had closed those at Trademark and Hill Park hotels and that all other mandatory quarantine centres would be shut by the end of the week.
+Regarding quarantine facilities, the government said it had closed those at Trademark and Hill Park hotels in Nairobi and that all other mandatory quarantine centres would be shut by the end of the week.

 AGES